equinor/TimeSeriesAnalysis/articles/multiprocesssim.md

 # Multi-process(large-scale) simulations

-Simulating many processes together is orchestrated by the class ``MultiProcessSimulation``.
+Simulating many processes together is orchestrated by the class ``ProcessSimulation``.